ipspace/netlab/docs/caveats.md

 (caveats-bird)=
 ## BIRD Internet Routing Daemon

-* BIRD is supported as a pure control-plane daemon running on a Linux VM or as a container with a single external interface.
+* BIRD is implemented as a pure control-plane daemon running on a Linux VM or as a container with a single external interface.
+You can set the node **role** to **router** to turn a BIRD instance into a more traditional networking device with a loopback interface.
+* _netlab_ installs BIRD software in a container image or a VM on top of Ubuntu 22.04.
+The current version of BIRD shipping with Ubuntu 22.04 is 2.0.8.
 * BIRD supports a single router ID that is used for BGP and OSPF.
 * The VM or container running BIRD starts with static routes pointing to one of the adjacent routers (see [host routes on Linux](linux-routes)).
 BGP and OSPF routes learned by BIRD are copied into the kernel IP routing table.